nghttp2/nghttp2/doc/nghttpx.1.rst

     If a request scheme is "https", then Secure attribute is set.
 Otherwise, it  is not set.
 If  <SECURE> is "yes", the  Secure attribute  is  always set.
 If <SECURE>  is "no",   the   Secure   attribute  is   always   omitted.
+    "affinity-cookie-stickiness=<STICKINESS>"       controls
+    stickiness  of   this  affinity.
+If   <STICKINESS>  is "loose", removing or adding a backend server might break the affinity  and the  request might  be forwarded  to a different backend server.
+If <STICKINESS> is "strict", removing the designated  backend server breaks affinity, but adding  new backend server does  not cause breakage.
+    If  the designated  backend server  becomes unavailable, new backend server is chosen  as if the request does not have  an  affinity  cookie.   <STICKINESS>  defaults  to "loose".

     By default, name resolution of backend host name is done at  start  up,  or reloading  configuration.
 If  "dns"